Barbara Hastings - Chief Executive

 Barbara has a remit for representing the third sector within the Scottish Government and at a strategic level with community planning partners and therefore wants to hear your views on how effective, innovative and supportive the sector is and the impact it has in providing much needed services for the residents of North Ayrshire.

-Agnes Smith - Office Manager
+Agnes Smith - Finance Manager

 My main role is overseeing all finances and processing payroll.
 I am also currently Company Secretary to the Board of Directors.